SavithaKrishnan/rise-dev-interview/README.md

 - **BigQuery permission errors**: Ensure `interview-credentials.json` is in the project root
 - **Port 5000 in use**: The app will automatically find another port, or specify one with `app.run(port=5001)`

-## Future Improvements
-- Make the table in the 'All Presidents' tab sortable for all fields except Date fields and maybe VP field.
-- Add validation for search date entry in 'Search By Date' tab.

-##Rough Instruction to get this up and running